 Fixing the Date

-When deciding on a date, please bear in mind that: civil and church law requires a minimum of three months notice of your intention to marry.
+When deciding on a date, please bear in mind that civil law and church law require a minimum of three months notice of your intention to marry.
 In cases where dispensations are required, a minimum of six months notice of intention to marry is required by the Diocese.

-Marriage Preparation Workshops will be held in the Navan Accord Centre in 2014, on Friday evenings from 7.30pm to 10.00pm and Saturdays from 9.00am to 4.30pm.
+Marriage Preparation Workshops will be held in the Navan ACCORD Centre in 2017, on Friday evenings from 7:30pm to 10:00pm and Saturdays from 9:00am to 4:30pm.

 ACCORD’s Marriage Preparation Course

 Exploring the richness of the Sacrament of Marriage.

 The Eight Modules of the Course are:

 - Marriage and your Family of Origin and Self Awareness.

 - Marriage and how to Communicate.